Hearst Tower (Manhattan): Post-expansion

 The first employees moved into the tower during either May or June 2006, but it was not officially completed until that October.
 The Hearst Tower cost $500 million.
 Shortly after the Hearst Tower was completed, it became the first New York City building to receive a LEED Gold certification for its overall design.
 (Note: 7 World Trade Center, the city's first building with any LEED Gold certification, was completed in May 2006.
 However, 7 World Trade Center's certification only applied to its exterior, while the Hearst Tower's certification applies to both its exterior and interior.)
-Because of the building's environmental features, it used 25 percent less energy than a typical similar-sized skyscraper.
+Because of the building's environmental features, it used 25% less energy than a typical similar-sized skyscraper.
 The LEED certification was upgraded to Platinum in 2012.

 Although the upper floors were quickly occupied, the ground-floor retail space remained vacant for several years; any retail lease had to be approved by several Hearst Corporation officials, and the space's asking price was 400 $/ft2 per month.
 The space was not occupied until 2011, when cookware retailer Sur La Table opened a store.
 Panera Bread leased a ground-level storefront in 2022, intending to open a flagship store; the shop opened that November.